 Ballenger Creek Park Maintenance Area & Widrick House Rehabilitation

 Adjacent to Ballenger Creek Park, the George Widrick House was acquired in 2010.
 The house, which was built circa 1795, is listed in the National Register of Historic Places by the National Park Service.
 Parks and Recreation staff has researched and explored potential uses of the property, which would include renting the house and surrounding property as an event facility.
 In addition, this project will look at rehabilitation of the nearby Park Maintenance Building and Yard, to accommodate potential offices for Parks and Recreation operations staff, additional space for equipment and material storage, restroom facilities and event parking.
-In order to determine the best use of the house and site, a concept study will need to be completed prior to design and construction and to ascertain cost estimates for future CIP requests.
+In order to determine the best use of the house and site, a concept study, scheduled for FY2022, will need to be completed prior to design and construction and to ascertain cost estimates for future CIP requests.

-Bridgeport Monocacy River Access
+River Access Master Plan

 Bikeways / Trails Program

 The initial phase of the Bikeways/Trails Program involves the development of the Ballenger Creek Corridor.
 Subsequent sites will involve trail development in corridors identified in the Frederick County Bikeways and Trail Plan.
-In this CIP request, the County would be scheduling alternating design and construction funding years from FY2018 to FY2020.
+In this CIP request, the County would be scheduling alternating design and construction funding years beginning in FY2020.
 In the future, funding may be needed for trail acquisition or easements.
 It is anticipated that County construction funds can be matched with 50/50 matching grants from the Federal Transportation Enhancement Grant Program (TEP) for development phases.